Tokyo: a brief travel guide

 When to visit Tokyo

-I visited Tokyo during the summer and the weather was quiet hot.
-However, I am not fond of cold climates and the the hot weather didn’t affect my stay in this magnificent city.
-Tokyo is an all year round destination, but the city’s famous cherry blossom season is from the end of March to the beginning of April.
+I visited Tokyo during the summer, and the weather was quite hot.
+However, I am not fond of cold climates, and the hot weather didn’t affect my stay in this magnificent city.
+Tokyo is an all-year-round destination, but the city’s famous cherry blossom season runs from the end of March to the beginning of April.
 Different varieties of cherry blossoms bloom at different times, but most of them decorate Tokyo during these months.
-Book your flight with Qatar Airways or other airlines now!
+For maximum security and comfort book your transfer from the airport in advance.

 Where to stay in Tokyo

-I stayed in Shinjuku and I recommend that you do the same, since it will make things much simpler for you.
-Although it’s easy to get around by train and metro, I prefer to walk where it is possible.
-Hence, being close to some of the sights and convenient restaurants was very important for me.
-In Shinjuku lies the Shinjuku Gyoen National Garden, a beautiful and serene place which I recommend you to visit.
-Book now your hotel or apartment on Agoda or Vrbo!
+I stayed in Shinjuku, and I recommend that you do the same, as it will make things much simpler for you.
+Although it’s easy to get around by train and metro, I prefer to walk whenever possible.
+Hence, being close to some of the sights and convenient restaurants was very important to me.
+Located in Shinjuku is the Shinjuku Gyoen National Garden, a beautiful and serene place that I highly recommend you visit.

 What to see in Tokyo